 - A student has 15 calendar days after the term start date to notify ATA administrators of any request to add/ drop a course from their schedule. - After 15 calendar days, the students schedule is locked and the student incurs charges based on the schedule of classes in which they are enrolled. - If student does not attend a class at any time during the first 15 calendar days of the term, their enrollment is automatically cancelled out of that class on the add/drop day.
 They incur no charges for that class. - If student attends a course in week 1, those hours would be charged, even if they never attend after that.
-If the student wishes to cancel a course during the first 15 calendar days of the term it is their responsibility to notify ATA administration. - This notification can be made by emailing cancel@ata.edu.
-The email should designate the course number that the student wishes to drop/cancel. - If course begins during weeks 6-10 of the term and student cancels prior to the course start (ex: week 3), the course is cancelled with no charge and financial aid eligibility is adjusted during processing of R2T4 with ineligible funds being returned. - If student attends the 2nd 5 weeks course, even once, they are charged and paid federal student aid based off attendance in that one class.
+If the student wishes to cancel a course during the first 15 calendar days of the term it is their responsibility to notify ATA administration. - If course begins during weeks 6-10 of the term and student cancels prior to the course start (ex: week 3), the course is cancelled with no charge and financial aid eligibility is adjusted during processing of R2T4 with ineligible funds being returned. - If student attends the 2nd 5 weeks course, even once, they are charged and paid federal student aid based off attendance in that one class.